There's a houseplant for every kind of caretaker

 6. For the brown-thumb: Snake plant

-Care: This is one of the easiest plants to care for on this list.
+Care: This is one of the most low maintenance houseplants to care for on this list.
 The snake plant is a succulent, so it likes sparse waterings and to be left alone.
 Just make sure there’s proper drainage on the pot.
 It’s also not likely to need to be repotted.